Savings .com.au

 First home owners stamp duty concessions

-Of course, these reductions and discounts assume you already meet the eligibility criteria, which we’ll discuss below.
-There are also broader stamp duty concessions available to more than first time buyers.
+These reductions and discounts assume you meet the eligibility criteria, which we'll cover below.
+There are also broader stamp duty concessions available to other buyers as well.

 Calculate your stamp duty